-- 5. Press the tabs and fields on screen to navigate and edit any desired information using the on-screen keyboard. - 6.
+- 5. Use the navigation keys to navigate through the various tabs and fields and edit any desired information using the dialpad keys. - 6.
 Press the Save softkey to save your changes.

 Deleting Entries from the Local Directory (No External Directory Sources Configured/Enabled)